vercel/ai/examples/next-huggingface/README.md

 To run the example locally you need to:

 1. Sign up at [Hugging Face](https://huggingface.co/join).
 2. Go to your [Hugging Face account settings](https://huggingface.co/settings/tokens).
-Create a User Access Token with `write` access.
+Create a User Access Token with `read` access.
 3. Set the required Hugging Face environment variable with the token as shown [the example env file](./.env.local.example) but in a new file called `.env.local`.
 4. `pnpm install` to install the required dependencies.
 5. `pnpm dev` to launch the development server.